The metaverse and other toys of the giga-rich

 It is unmistakably that business leaders, having in mind a multi-billion smart city technologies market overstate the benefits of technology, despite many examples that prove otherwise.
 Therefore, according to The Economist it is not surprising that a ‘techlash’ is underway: The monopolistic dominance of behemoths like Google, Amazon and Facebook and their treatment of sensitive data, the lack of transparency and accountability of algorithm-based decision making, the aversion of the gig economy are major drivers.

 Neglecting the human component is by far the worst mistake any aspiring smart city can make.
 If these future smart cities aim for efficiency, they just cannot be planned without the community.
 Robert Holland wrote: The real smart city has to begin to think with its collective social and political brain, rather than through its technological tools…..
-It is made up of myriads of initiatives where technology is used to empower community networks, to monitor equal access to urban infrastructures or scale up new forms of sustainable living.
+It is made up of myriads of initiatives where technology is used to empower community networks, to monitor equal access to urban infrastructures or scale up new forms of sustainable living

 A human-centric turn of the smart city narrative starts from the problems that citizens and their representatives experience.
 Then possible solutions are discussed and finally these solutions are specified, the role of technology included.